eclipse-sumo/sumo/docs/web/docs/Installing/Windows_Build.md

 	The last line is compulsory.
 Store it as _vcpkg.json_ and put it at the root directory of vcpkg, on the same level as _vcpkg.exe_.
 Then simply run `vcpkg.exe install`, vcpkg will detect your manifest file and download the packages inside accordingly.
 At the moment this is the only way to download a package with a specific version.

 5. Now delete the manifest file.
-Using vcpkg too, download and compile the other third-party dependencies with the command generic command `vcpkg.exe install package-name:triplet`:
+Using vcpkg too, download and compile the other third-party dependencies with the command generic command `vcpkg.exe install package-name:triplet` (a default triplet has been set above):

 	```
     vcpkg.exe install boost zlib spdlog poly2tri glm cgal pybind11